canonical/charmed-magma/docs/tutorial/overview.md

     This tutorial is under construction! :construction:

-## Overview

-[Magma](https://magmacore.org/) is an open-source software platform that gives network operators an open, flexible and extendable mobile core network solution.

-[Juju](https://juju.is/) is a tool used to deploy cloud infrastructure and applications and manage their operations from Day 0 through Day 2.

-In this tutorial, we will use Juju to deploy the Magma 4G core as well as a simulated radio and a cellphone from the [srsRAN](https://www.srslte.com/) project.
+In this tutorial, we will use Juju to deploy Magma's 4G core network as well as a simulated radio and a cellphone from the [srsRAN](https://www.srslte.com/) project.

-## Content

 1. [Getting Started](01_getting_started.md)
 2. [Deploying Magma's network management software](02_deploying_magma_nms.md)